-Operation Jealousy: Danny finds out Joey had gone out with a girl he dated.
-Joey dated her only a few seconds after she and Danny broke up.
+Operation Jealousy: Danny finds out Joey had gone out with a girl he once dated in high school.
+Joey started going out with her a few seconds after she and Danny broke up.
 They both got into an argument about which of them she truly loves until Danny decides to call her and she explains everything.
 They both learned that the only reason she went with either of them was to make someone else jealous.
 And to both their surprise, it was Jesse.

 The Other Marty: John Posey replaced by Bob Saget.
 At the time the original pilot was done, Saget was unavailable due to working as a "comic correspondent" on the CBS Morning Program.

 Parachute in a Tree: When Jesse goes skydiving, his parachute gets stuck in a tree, causing him to be late to his own wedding.